dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**You have a choice.
-You can throw in the towel, or you can use it to wipe the sweat off of your face.**
+**Happiness can be found, even in the darkest of times, if one only remembers to turn on the light.**

-Gatorade
+Anonymous